Template Class Expected#

 inline Error error() &&#

-Access the error (rvalue).
-Throws RuntimeError if is_ok().
+Returns the contained error (moved out), or throws RuntimeError if is_ok().

 template<typename U = std::remove_cv_t<T>>